lmirosevic/GBLoading/README.md

 You can associate as many handlers with a resource load as you want, so if you call the above many times for the same resource, but with different handlers, all your handlers will fire once the resource becomes available, in the order they were called, and the data will be dowloaded only once!

-If the resource that comes from the network needs some heavy processing, then you can do that on the background thread as well before calling back onto the main thread.
+If the resource that comes from the network needs some heavy processing, then you can do that on the background thread as well before being called back on the main thread in your handler.
 You can do this by providing a block that processes the raw data that came from the network.

 ```objective-c
 [[GBLoading sharedLoading] loadResource:@"http://..." withBackgroundProcessor:^id(NSData *rawData) {